delucaal/MRIToolkit/GettingStarted/Diffusion/1_BIDSformat/README.md

 The code will create a new folder RawNii, with one subfolder per subject.

-**Soon, all methods in MRIToolkit will create an appropriate .json for each result**
+**Soon, all methods in MRIToolkit will create a JSON file for each processing step**